daniel-nimptsch/polyester/README.md

 * `readlen`: Read length (default 100)
 * `paired`: Whether the reads should be paired-end (default TRUE)
 * `distr`: Distribution from which to draw the fragment lengths.
 Default is `'normal'`, mean=250 and sd=25.
-Other options are `'empirical'` and `'custom'`. `'empirical'` means fragment lengths are drawn from a length distribution we estimated from real data, and `'custom'` requires you to provide a `logspline` density object from which you'd like to draw the fragment lengths.
+Other options are `'empirical'` and `'custom'`. `'empirical'` means fragment lengths are drawn from a length distribution Frazee et al estimated from real data, and `'custom'` requires you to provide a `logspline` density object from which you'd like to draw the fragment lengths.
 * `fraglen`: The mean fragment length, if using a normal distribution (default 250)
 * `fragsd`: Standard devation of fragment lengths, if using a normal distribution (default 25)
 * `error_model`: How should sequencing errors be simulated?
 The default is that sequencing errors are uniformly distributed across samples, reads, and nucleotides, at an error rate of 0.5\%.
 Other options are `'illumina4'`, `'illumina5'`, and `'custom'`, where the Illumina error models were estimated from a real data set and ship with GemSIM (McElroy, Luciani, and Thomas 2012), and `'custom'` allows you to use GemSIM to estimate an error model from your data set.
 See `?add_platform_error` and/or the [GemSIM paper](http://www.biomedcentral.com/1471-2164/13/74) for details.
-Code we used to modify GemSIM's Illumina error models for Polyester are available at our [GitHub repository](https://github.com/alyssafrazee/polyester/blob/master/ErrorModels.md).
+Code Frazee et al used to modify GemSIM's Illumina error models for Polyester are available at the [GitHub repository](https://github.com/biomedbigdata/polyester/blob/master/ErrorModels.md).
 * `error_rate`: In the uniform error model, probability that the sequencer records the wrong nucleotide at any given base (default 0.005).
 * `bias`: Positional bias model to use when fragmenting transcripts.
 By default, all fragments from a transcript are equally likely (`'none'`).
 Other choices are `'rnaf'` and `'cdnaf'`, which mimic positional bias arising from different fragmentation protocols.
-See `?generate_fragments` and our manuscript (Frazee et al, 2014) for details.
+See `?generate_fragments` and the manuscript (Frazee et al, 2014) for details.
 * `gc_bias`: sample-specific GC bias models to be used to change expression values after read numbers are assigned.
-We modeled transcript expression as a function of GC content for 7 biological replicates in a real data set, and shift expression values accordingly.
+Frazee et al modeled transcript expression as a function of GC content for 7 biological replicates in a real data set, and shift expression values accordingly.
 See `?add_gc_bias` for details.
 Ignored in `simulate_experiment_countmat`.
 * `frag_GC_bias`: A sample-specific GC content bias on the fragment level instead of the transcript level.
 See `?simulate_experiment`
 * `strand_specific`: Whether the experiment should be strand-specific